-Barack Obama’s Farewell Speech: President Urges Citizens To Fight “Challenges To Our Democracy”
+Barack Obama’s Farewell Speech: President Urges Citizens To Fight ‘Challenges To Our Democracy’

-President Barack Obama wowed a supportive audience with a rousing farewell speech in his hometown of Chicago Tuesday night.
-In what was his farewell address, Obama, during his farewell speech spoke over the chants of “four more years” by a very enthusiastic crowd of 20,000, according to The LA Times.
+President Barack Obama wowed a supportive audience with a rousing farewell speech in his hometown of Chicago on Tuesday night.
+In what was his farewell address, Obama, spoke over the chants of “four more years” by a very enthusiastic crowd of 20,000, according to the Los Angeles Times.

-His approval ratings at an all time high and days away from transferring the presidency over to the reality star real estate mogul who campaigned largely on dismantling Obama’s legacy, the president opened by reflecting on his past.
+His approval ratings at an all-time high, and days away from transferring the presidency over to the real estate mogul who campaigned largely on dismantling Obama’s legacy, the president opened by reflecting on his past.

 Barack Obama related to the cheering crowd how his political career began in Chicago.

-“This is where I learned that change only happens when ordinary people get involved, get engaged, and come together to demand it,” Obama related about his roots as a community organizer and later a state representative in the Illinois legislature.
+“This is where I learned that change only happens when ordinary people get involved, get engaged, and come together to demand it,” Obama said about his roots as a community organizer and later a state representative in the Illinois legislature.

 “After eight years as your president, I still believe that,” he went on to say.
 “And it’s not just my belief, it’s the beating heart of our American idea—our bold experiment in self-government.”

-In a sometimes emotional address, Obama called upon Americans to unify to overcome what he related as “challenges to our democracy” in what was a call to action for Americans to remain an active part of the democratic process.
+In a sometimes emotional address, Obama called upon Americans to unify to overcome what he related as “challenges to our democracy” in a call to action for Americans to remain an active part of the democratic process.

 “Ultimately, that’s what our democracy demands.
 It needs you.
 Not just when there’s an election, not just when your own narrow interest is at stake, but over the full span of a lifetime.”

-During an interview with NBC news’ Lester Holt on Air Force One prior to the farewell address, he reflected upon his time in the White House and the gratitude he feels toward the Americans who entrusted him with the presidency.
+During an interview with NBC News’ Lester Holt on Air Force One prior to the farewell address, he reflected on his time in the White House and the gratitude he feels toward the Americans who entrusted him with the presidency.

 “You know when you reflect back on eight years, for all the highs and the lows, the one thing that is a constant is the incredible dedication of the people who got you there,” Obama said, adding that he meant everyone from his staff to “the people who, you know, would say that the work we did made a difference.”